grame-cncm/inscodedoc/mkdocs/docs/about.md

 I would like to thank all the people who have been contributing to INScore design and development, and especially:

-Kevin Bardotti, Christophe Daudin, Sarah Denoux, Martin Carlé, Guillaume Gouilloux, Joachim Heintz, Camille Le Roi, Gabriel Lepetit-Aimon, Arnaud Margaillan, Eric Ravel.
+Julien Aldon, Kevin Bardotti, Christophe Daudin, Sarah Denoux, Martin Carlé, Guillaume Gouilloux, Joachim Heintz, Camille Le Roi, Gabriel Lepetit-Aimon, Arnaud Margaillan, Eric Ravel.

 Many thanks also to the Interlude team - Frédéric Bevilacqua, Norbert Schnell, Nicolas Rasamimanana, Emmanuel Fléty, Fabrice Guédy, Jean-Louis Frechin, Uros Petrevski, Bernard Garabédian, Rémi Dury, Bruno Verbrugghe - who contributed to the elaboration of the project foundations.